 - We blame ourselves when we can’t maintain the weight loss.

 My mission is to help you STOP blaming yourself and help you start blaming the real culprit, diet culture.
+Diet culture is what influences body image on a crazy unhealthy scale these days, especially due to the vast constant usage of social media.

 Body Love vs. Body Respect